-General liability claims and costs - 1h
+General liability claims and costs - 1i

 Keeping ourselves and the public safe is MoDOT's top priority.
 Controlling damage to vehicles and reducing personal injury in work zones, on right of way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first three quarters of 2015, there was an 11 percent increase in the number of claims.
-The majority of claims for the first three quarters of 2016 are attributed to pavement defects.
-During the same timeframe, there was a 61 percent decrease in the amount paid.
-The decrease is attributed to fewer multiple large claims being settled the past three quarters.
-This quarter, payment was made on 151 claims against the department totaling \$746,235.36.
+Compared to the first quarter 2015, there was a 37 percent increase in the number of claims.
+The majority of claims for 2016 are attributed to pavement defects.
+During the same timeframe, there was a 64 percent decrease in the amount paid.
+The decrease is attributed to the lack of multiple large claims being settled this quarter.
+This quarter, payment was made on 116 claims against the department totaling \$847,595.23.